1976 Horatio Alger Award Winner

 In 1964, Neff became an active volunteer for the Republican Party.
 She served as a delegate to the Republican National Convention in 1968 and 1972.
 Later, she became a member of the Republican National Committee.

 Neff resigned her two federal commissions in 1977 and returned to her home in New Mexico.
 There, she became vice president of the Rio Grande Valley Bank in Albuquerque.
-Today, she serves on the boards of Hershey Foods, E-Systems, Louisiana Pacific, and D. R. Horton, Inc. She also serves as an officer in her family-owned investment business, Nets, Inc.
+She then served on the boards of Hershey Foods, E-Systems, Louisiana Pacific, and D. R. Horton, Inc. She also served as an officer in her family-owned investment business, Nets, Inc.

-"I never wanted a career," says, Neff, who planned on being a homemaker.
+"I never wanted a career," said, Neff, who planned on being a homemaker.
 But she was inspired by President Eisenhower when he said, "Politics should be the part-time profession of every citizen."
-Neff believes that when you are a hard-working volunteer, things open up for you.
+Neff believed that when you are a hard-working volunteer, things open up for you.